jakemcc/jakemccrary.com/source/blog/2025-11-26-developing-tiny-applications-from-any-device.markdown

 My new strategy:
 1. Inspiration strikes!
-2. I pull out my phone and open my web browser to OpenAI's Codex webapp.
+2. I pull out my phone and open my web browser to OpenAI's Codex web app.
-3. I translate my inspiration to task and type (or voice-to-text) it into Codex
+3. I translate my inspiration to a task and type (or voice-to-text) it into Codex
 4. I submit the task to Codex, go about my day, and check on it later.
-5. Later: read the diff, click button to open a PR, merge the PR, and let Github actions deploy the changes to github pages.
+5. Later: read the diff, click a button to open a PR, merge the PR, and let GitHub Actions deploy the changes to GitHub Pages.

 AI tools lower the bar to creating those small, specific programs and lowers the bar to iterating on those small programs.

-Since early summer 2025, I've been able to develop and iterate on a handful of single page web applications this way.
+Since early summer 2025, I've been able to develop and iterate on a handful of single-page web applications this way.
 As models improve, the bar is getting even lower.

 Here is my setup:

-- I have a single repo named experiments[^1] on github.
+- I have a single repo named experiments[^1] on GitHub.
 - This repo has a subdirectory per application.
 - The applications are in a variety of web languages (html, css, typescript, javascript, clojurescript).
 - OpenAI Codex is linked with this experiments repo.